Kentucky State University - 2023-2024 MODEL STATE PROGRAM

 Third Thursday Thing is one of the premier sustainable agriculture training programs in the state.
 It serves producer leaders, extension and other ag outreach providers in the state by offering up-to-date, timely information on a variety of sustainable agriculture topics.
 It meets two of the most pressing needs in Kentucky sustainable agriculture: the need for regular, relevant, basic production and marketing information, and a place for agricultural professionals to seek professional development and connect with growers and other clientele.

 KSU’s target audience is a blend of Extension, NRCS, research, and governmental personnel.
 We also place strong emphasis on professional development of producer leaders in the community who are poised to share the information learned at the Third Thursday Thing with many of their neighbors.
 We engage in Focus Group feedback throughout the year, and we collect and analyze attendance data to ensure that we are recruiting a balanced group of attendees.
-For the UK portion, our focus is on developing the capacity of our technical assistance professionals in the state.
+Additionally, our focus is on developing the capacity of our technical assistance professionals in the state.
 In our experience these groups do not have abundant funding to support their continued professional development in the field of sustainable agriculture.
 The main objective of these efforts is for these professionals to acquire knowledge, skills, and networks that allow them to better serve their clientele.
-The Third Thursday Thing serves to provide training for both UK and KSU staff.
+The Third Thursday Thing serves to provide training for Kentucky State University both research and extension staff.

 Educational & Outreach Activities